As the term ‘artistic research’ is being used ever more widely, its meaning becomes less particular than the diverse terminology that it is replacing.

 Not every institution and individual applies these nuances to their vocabulary.
 With the adoption of the general ‘artistic research’, it has even become difficult to do so.
 That can make for quite some confusion, especially since a new discipline attracts people looking for opportunities to profile their interests.
 It is not always easy to define ‘artist’, so any theorist who also plays an instrument can consider himself an artistic researcher.
 The distinction would therefore have to be found in the work.
 One way to establish the difference is to wonder what the artistic research would have been like if carried out by an academic.
 If there is no difference, then what would be the point of attributing a new name to it?
 Some actively use this test ("The artist makes the difference" - the motto of the Orpheus Institute ), others go against this because the artist’s perspective would be too exclusive.
 Still others have given up and advise to drop any attempt at defining the thing so that get on with it.

-On other levels, defining characteristics of artistic research depend on nationally demarcated evolutions: Holland and Flanders are remarkably unified in their view on (and especially in their institutionalization) of the matter; Germany does not link a doctoral degree to the notion of research, which is the prerogative of the university (and so an artist’s research is not considered legitimate if not based on an academic training); in the US neither the D.M.A. nor the compositional Ph D is linked to any notion of research; many countries are still developing their stance (e.g. France); in some countries (England, Finland, Sweden), there is already a sizeable tradition.
+On other levels, defining characteristics of artistic research depend on nationally demarcated evolutions: Holland and Flanders are remarkably unified in their view on (and especially in their institutionalization) of the matter; Germany does not link a doctoral degree to the notion of research, which is the prerogative of the university (and so an artist’s research is not considered legitimate if not based on an academic training); in the US neither the D.M.A. nor the compositional Ph D is inextricably linked to research; many countries are still developing their stance (e.g. France); in some countries (England, Finland, Sweden), there is already a sizeable tradition.

 It all becomes more confusing when realizing that AR is not confined to music alone.
 In those initiatives that foster trans-national and –institutional cooperation, music and visual arts are often coupled.
 However, much less can be seen or heard of AR in for instance dance, literature, drama, etc. As much as it would make more sense, though, it would also complicate matters: it has become very clear how intricate the differences can be between AR in music vs. in the visual arts; imagine a group of artistic researchers from all arts, having to agree on a single mode of dissemination.